Long Term Assets - Are They Delivering Optimum Hotel Revenue?

 Planning a hotel renovation is almost all about this upgrading of the long term assets.

-It is a classic long term assets management scenario.
+It is a classic long term asset management scenario.

 So, what is the moral of the story?